Woman allegedly raped in south Dublin after work Christmas party

 While gardaí are seeking information on a 1½-hour period in relation to a number of streets in Dublin 4 and a further 1½-hour period relating to the Dublin 1 area, it is not believed the attack lasted for long or that the woman was held hostage for a period.

 Instead, the woman’s precise movements in the two general areas are unaccounted for over a period of hours.
-And gardaí are keen to gather as much information and as many confirmed sightings of her, and possibly the suspect in a vehicle, as possible.
+Gardaí are keen to gather as many confirmed sightings of her as possible, and likewise as many possible sightings of the suspect.

-It is also not clear how the victim got from Dublin 4 to Dublin 1 or precisely what time she departed from south Dublin and arrive on the other side of the city.
+It is not clear how the victim got from Dublin 4 to Dublin 1 or precisely what time she departed from south Dublin and arrived on the other side of the city.

 Investigating gardaí are keen for anyone in the Dublin 4 area or Mountjoy Square area at the relevant times in the early hours of Sunday to contact them at Irishtown Garda station.